Ockley to Warnham walk

-An alternative is the equally homely Punch Bowl pub (tel.
+An alternative is the equally homely Punchbowl pub (tel.
 01306-627249) in Okewood Hill.
-The pub serves food from noon until 2.15 pm, Monday to Friday, all day Saturday and until 5 pm on Sundays.
+The pub serves food from noon until 2.30 pm, Monday to Thursday, all day Friday and Saturday until 9 pm, and until 4 pm on Sundays.
 The menu extends to main courses, specials and sandwiches with generous fillings.
 The pub is reached via a detour beginning in the woods in Walliswood; the main walk can then be rejoined at point [5A].

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|